Subject Information

 Subject suitability for degree course or future career: Psychology is useful in a wide range of careers from personnel work, management, advertising, social work, education, police work and law.
 Further postgraduate study can lead to becoming a chartered psychologist in the fields mentioned previously and the NHS, offering therapy to rehabilitate patients.
 Psychology combines well with almost every other course, be it science or humanities subjects, and offers a balance to the more traditional areas of study.

-Contact name: Mr J Ramgi (jramgi@lampton.org.uk)
+Contact name: Mr D Sharma dsharma@lampton.org.uk

 Religious Studies